inacmor/mobiledets-yolov4-pytorch/README.md

 I replace the backbone to mobiledets:https://arxiv.org/abs/2004.14525.

-The mobiledets model codes are mainly from https://github.com/novice03/mobiledet-pytorch.

 ---Train---
 - step1: put your trainset and labels(xml) in data/Imgs and data/Annotations.
 - step2: put your pretrained .pth in weights/pretrained.